-After hours appointments may be available depending on the clinician you prefer to see.
-The fees for appointments after 5pm or on Saturday are somewhat higher than standard business hours (see further information in Fees section).
-Appointments may be available from 8am-8pm Monday to Friday and Saturday until mid-afternoon.
+Yes, many of our clinicians offer after-hours appointments .
+The fees for appointments before 9am, after 5pm and on Saturday are somewhat higher than standard business hours (see further information in Fees section).
+Appointments are available from 8am-8pm weekdays and Saturday until mid-afternoon.

 How do I pay?